jinshuju/agent-miniprogram/README.md

 # Agent Miniprogram

-A CLI tool for AI-driven WeChat miniprogram automation testing.
+A CLI tool that helps AI agents test and operate WeChat Mini Programs.
 Designed for use with AI agents like Claude Code.

+## Who is this for?

+- Developers who build and test WeChat Mini Programs
+- Teams exploring AI-assisted UI testing for Mini Programs
+- AI agents that need a stable CLI interface for Mini Program snapshots and interactions

+## Project status

+This project is maintained by the Jinshuju team.
+It is suitable for internal automation, AI-assisted testing workflows, and early developer adoption.

+Issues and suggestions are welcome in this repository.

 Inspired by [Agent Browser](https://github.com/vercel/agent-browser) (ref system, token-efficient snapshots) and [Agent Device](https://github.com/callstack/agent-device) (daemon architecture, SKILL.md, .amp recordings).